serokell/blog-posts/Alex and Happy Part 1/article.md

 It will be essential to differentiate between the terms **lexeme** and **token** during this section.
 A lexeme is a valid atom of the grammar, such as a keyword (`in`, `if`, etc.), an operator (`+`, `/`, etc.), an integer literal, a string literal, a left or right parenthesis, an identifier, etc.
+Meanwhile, a token consists of the _token name_ and an optional _token value_.
-Meanwhile, a token is a class that a specific lexeme belongs to, which will be represented as a Haskell constructor.
-For instance, `In`, `If`, `Plus`, `Divide`, `Integer 42`, `String "\"foo\""`, `LPar`, `RPar`, and `Identifier "my_function"` are all tokens generated from lexemes.
+The token name is the name of a lexical category that the lexeme belongs to, while the token value is implemention-defined.
+We can represent tokens as Haskell constructors with optionally the scanned lexeme.
+For instance, `In`, `If`, `Plus`, `Divide`, `Integer 42`, `String "\"foo\""`, `LPar`, `RPar`, and `Identifier "my_function"` are all tokens generated for each lexemes.

-Lexers are often implemented using Deterministic Finite Automata (FDAs), which you can think of as a state machine.
+Lexers are often implemented using Deterministic Finite Automata (DFAs), which is a state machine.
 For example, supposing that our grammar has the keywords `if` and `in` and also identifiers consisting of only lowercase letters, a small automaton for it could look like so:

 ```text
                  ┌─┐